TWEBBLE/PavTom/README.md

 # World Cup Data Engineering Project

-In this project I'm going to connect the code on my machine with my snowflake database using Python.
-This will involve writing a program that will act as a mediator between my computer and snowflake.
+In this project we're going to connect the code on our machines with our snowflake database using Python.
+This will involve writing a program that will act as a mediator between our terminals and snowflake.

 ## How to run the code
 This project relies on environment variables for user authentication.
 You will need to export the following variables to your shell: